telerik/maui-docs/knowledge-base/custom-localization-dotnet-maui-dataform.md

 ---
-title: Implementing Custom Localization in .NET MAUI DataForm
+title: Implementing Custom Localization in .NET MAUI DataForm through Validation Attributes
 description: Learn how to create and apply custom localization values for the .NET MAUI DataForm component to customize validation error messages.
 type: how-to
 page_title: Customizing Localization for Validation Messages in .NET MAUI DataForm